Olga-Beliaeva/VolunteerProject/README.md

 ***Volunteer_project_Main.py***

+Module
 - connects to a specified Telegram chat
 - goes through a given range of message ids
-- filters relevant messages only
+- filters relevant messages
 - checks names from filtered messages with Volunteer.su
 - messages a result back to a message of origin